 Is digital a key feature of Smart Villages?

-While no formal Smart Villages definition exists, according to stakeholders, Smart Villages are primarily implementing digital solutions with the aim of improving the capacity of villages to address the challenges of their territories, in particular in relation to mobility, communication and public services.
-Innovative solutions can i) reduce economic and social disruption and ii) help villages to adapt projects to the villages’ context.
+The implementation of Smart Village strategies is considered a driver to innovation in a broad sense.
+Digital technologies are important tools in the adoption of innovative solutions.
+Their use intends to improve the capacity of villages to address the challenges of their territories, in particular in relation to mobility, communication and public services.
+Innovative solutions can: i) reduce economic and social disruption; and ii) help villages to adapt projects to their contexts.

 Is social innovation a key feature of Smart Villages?